hphelion/documentation/UseCases/TasksforUsers/Images/commercial.dashboard.snapshot.protect.md

 A virtual machine image is a single file that contains a virtual disk with a bootable operating system installed on it.
 You can use images to create virtual machine instances within the cloud.

-If you want to prevent an image from being deleted, you can make that image <em>protected</em>.
+If you want to prevent an image from being deleted, you can make that image *protected*.

 ### Protect an image ###